-In October 1994, Air Vice-Marshal James Edgar 'Johnnie' Johnson, CB, CBE, three DSOs and two DFCs, the World War 2 fighter ace and a childhood hero of mine, joined the fray in a letter addressed to me by name.
-I thought he might have written specifically to me, rather than the Station Commander, because he had read some of my many news releases and listened to some of my radio broadcasts on the subject of Scampton's closure.
-Or maybe he remembered me from an incident at RAF Finningley back in 1961 when I was only recently commissioned.
+In October 1994, Air Vice-Marshal James Edgar 'Johnnie' Johnson, CB, CBE, three DSOs and two DFCs, the World War 2 fighter ace and a childhood hero of mine, joined the fray in a letter personally addressed to me by name.
+I thought he might have written specifically to me, rather than to the Station Commander, because he had read some of my many news releases and listened to some of my radio broadcasts on the subject of Scampton's closure.
+Or perhaps he remembered me from an incident at RAF Finningley way back in 1961 when I was only recently commissioned.
 I was the Orderly Officer one Saturday afternoon and I was on my way to the TV room to watch the weekly sports programme when a stranger came in through the Officers' Mess front door.

 "May I help you?"
 I asked.
 The stranger told me he wanted to see Buster Skinner, an old friend of his from when they had served together at RAF Cottesmore.
 Buster was a flight lieutenant Vulcan pilot and I knew he was upstairs in his room because I had seen him only a short while earlier.
 I took the visitor to Buster's room, knocked and went in.

 "Buster, there's some chap here to see you - he says he's an old friend of yours from Cottesmore."
-Buster had been asleep, partly clothed, on his bed.
-When he saw who was following me, he leapt to his feet and said: "Sir, excuse my dress, please come in."
+Buster had been asleep, partly clothed, on his bed but, when he saw who was following me, he leapt to his feet and said: "Sir, excuse my dress, please come in."

 Later that afternoon Buster came to my room.
-"Didn't you recognise who that was.
-It was Johnny Johnson, the fighter ace.
+"Didn't you recognise who that was?
+It was Johnny Johnson, the fighter ace!
 He's getting promoted to air vice-marshal and going out to Aden to be AOC Middle East.
 He wants me to be his ADC."

 "He never said who he was," I muttered, aghast at my gaffe.
 "I've got his book 'Wing Leader' in my bookcase right now but I didn't recognise him."